The Real Thing (Lisa Stansfield song): Critical reception

 "The Real Thing" received positive reviews from many music critics.
-Swedish newspaper Aftonbladet stated that the song is a "real hit".
+Swedish Aftonbladet praised the song as a "real hit".
 George Bowie from Evening Times declared it a "stunning" new single.
 Caroline Sullivan for The Guardian complimented "those lush cellos and saxes [that] envelop [it]", describing it as a song about "adultery".
-Irish Independent picked it as one of the "moments" of the Lisa Stansfield album, calling it "superb".
+Irish Independent named it one of the "moments" of the Lisa Stansfield album, calling it "superb".
+Kevin Courtney from Irish Times said, "The Lancashire Lassie still knows how to funk it oop, and this another typical sample of classic Stansfield soul."
+He also named it "another sure fire hit for the Black Country diva."

 Dominic Pride from Music & Media noted that it has "sharp horns and an anthemic chorus."
 Ralph Tee from Music Weeks RM wrote, "Vocally she's as great as ever, the song melodic and chirpy if not particularly ground breaking."
-A reviewer from People Magazine said that Stansfield is "singing circles around the wah-wah-spiked melodies" of "Never Gonna Fall" and "The Real Thing", "without resorting to gut-busting theatrics."
+A reviewer from People Magazine remarked that Stansfield is "singing circles around the wah-wah-spiked melodies" of "Never Gonna Fall" and "The Real Thing", "without resorting to gut-busting theatrics."
 Press of Atlantic City opined that the singer "shines" on "the horn-spiced" song.
-Natasha Stovall from Rolling Stone constated that "the heat comes from Stansfield, who belts her heart out in a voice that's smooth and pliant when she's falling in love again."
+Natasha Stovall from Rolling Stone constated, "The heat comes from Stansfield, who belts her heart out in a voice that's smooth and pliant when she's falling in love again."